jakon89/conductor/docs/docs/events/index.md

 2. Fail a Task
 3. Complete a Task

-Event Handlers can be configured to listen to Conductor Events or an external event like SQS.
+Event Handlers can be configured to listen to Conductor Events or an external event like SQS or Google Pub/Sub.

 ### Configuration
 Event Handlers are configured via ```/event/``` APIs.